 You’re being tracked online.
-The sites you visit, the products you purchase and even the location of your computer.
-It is often a harmless way for marketers to learn what products you like so they can better target their messaging.
+The sites you visit, the products you purchase, even the location of your computer.
+It’s often a way for marketers to learn what products you like so they can better target their messaging.
 But sometimes it can pose a risk of identity theft.

-So if you’re online searching for information and great deals on winter clothing, advertisers will see a pattern in your cookie history and develop a profile.
-If they determine you’re a good prospect, you’ll suddenly see banner after banner trying to sell you everything from wool coats to a vacation in Maui.
+So if you’re doing an online search for information and great deals on winter clothing, advertisers will see a pattern in your cookie history and develop a profile.
+If they determine you’re a good sales prospect, you might suddenly see ad after ad trying to sell you everything from wool coats to a tropical vacation.

-Identity criminals use your cache of cookies to show them where to set their traps.
-Then they’ll create sites that look a lot like the legitimate sites you frequent, with the sole purpose of asking you for personal information and stealing all they can—from your name to your Social Security number.
+Identity criminals can use your cache of cookies to show them where to set their traps.
+To do that, they may create websites that look a lot like the legitimate sites you frequent.
+But, in this case, the sole purpose of the bogus website to ask you for personal information and steal it.
+This could range from your name to your Social Security number.

-So what are your options?
-Deleting Internet cookies is a simple first step.
+One option is to delete Internet cookies.
 Most online browsers have the ability to clear the cookie cache and browsing history.
-The challenge is remembering to do it on a regular basis.
-And websites where you have a personal account will reload your unique cookie every time you visit.
+The challenge is remembering to do it.
+And websites where you have a personal account will reload your unique cookies every time you visit.

 Cookies can be effective for advertisers and convenient for customers.
-If you don’t mind being targeted with messaging about the things you show interest in, at least be wary of emails or websites that appear to come from legitimate sources but request personal information.
+But be wary of emails or websites that appear to come from legitimate sources but request personal information.